ulfi03/aidex/doc/retrospectives/retrospective_2024-04-30.md

 [List things that the team should continue doing.
 These can be practices, tools, or processes that are working well and should be maintained.]

 - Continue using the current project management tool.
+- Continue neatly structuring the code and project (management).
 - Continue pair programming on challenging tasks.
 - Continue conducting regular code reviews.
 - Continue using the current testing framework.